pivotal-cf/pivotal-ui/README.md

     $ grunt

+This will create the `dist/` directory that will house the compiled resources and the styleguide.

 ### Pushing the styleguide to cfapps.io

 After building, in the project root directory, run

     $ cf push -f manifest.yml

+This will deploy to <http://styleguide.cfapps.io>.

+### Cleaning up the dist/ directory

+You may (rarely!) need to clear out all the compiled files.

+    $ grunt clean